-Transportation for students, by state law, is the responsibility of local boards of education.
+Transportation for students, by state law, is the responsibility of the local and regional boards of education where a student lives.
 The law requires the board of education where a student resides to provide "reasonable and necessary transportation."
 When enrollment from a town warrants it, school buses are provided.
 If there is insufficient enrollment to warrant a bus, a program of reimbursement is established by the sending town.
 Students or parents should contact their local superintendent's office to obtain information on transportation procedures.
 The school will cooperate fully with local school boards, bus contractors, and bus drivers to provide safe and orderly transportation for all students.
 Those who violate the rules of safety, common courtesy, or the rights of others will be reported to the local superintendent for appropriate action.
 This could mean suspension from bus privileges either temporarily or for the remainder of the school year.